Purple background

 Bearish candles

 These are the opposite of the candles described above.
-You can see the tweezer top has the Wick above the candles, and the price has been rejected from a level and then continued downwards; the hanging man is the opposite to the hammer candle, where momentum has been lost negatively, and the Bulls have not been able to regain any traction in price action, with this candle it has a very small wick to the upside.
+You can see the tweezer top has the Wick above the candles, and the price has been rejected from a level and then continued downwards.
+The hanging man is the opposite to the hammer candle, where momentum has been lost negatively, and the Bulls have not been able to regain any traction in price action, with this candle it has a very small wick to the upside.

 Indecision candles (Neutral)